ChristianLievrouw/readingNotes/README.md

+# Code 201: Foundations of software development

 ## Code 201 Reading Notes

-This website will house all of my work done in DeltaV Code 201!
+This website will house all of my reading work done in DeltaV Code 201!

 1. Reading assignment
     - [Read:01](class-01.md)